-Question 1: To what extent is WFP's strategic position, role and specific contribution based on country priorities and people's needs as well as WFP's strengths?
-The evaluation team will reflect on the extent to which: the CSP is relevant to national policies, plans, strategies and goals, including achievement of the national Sustainable Development Goals; the CSP addresses the needs of the most vulnerable people in the country to ensure that no one is left behind; WFP's strategic positioning has remained relevant throughout the implementation of the CSP in light of changing context, national capacities and needs; and the CSP is coherent and aligned with the wider UN and includes appropriate strategic partnerships based on the comparative advantage of WFP in the country.
+Question 1: To what extent and in what ways is the CSP evidence-based and strategically focused to address the institutional capacity needs on food security, nutrition, and emergency preparedness of the Government of Indonesia?
+The evaluation team will reflect on the extent to which: WFP analyzes or uses existing evidence on hunger challenges, food security and nutrition issues in the country to develop the CSP taking into account dimensions of climate change, anticipatory action and supply chain; the CSP is relevant to national policies, plans, strategies and goals, including achievement of the national Sustainable Development Goals; the CSP is coherent and underpinned by a Theory of Change and it is aligned with the wider; the CSP addresses the needs of the most vulnerable people in the country to ensure that no one is left behind; WFP's strategic positioning has remained relevant throughout the implementation of the CSP in light of changing context, national capacities and needs.

-Question 2: What is the extent and quality of WFP's specific contribution to CSP strategic outcomes in Indonesia?
-The evaluation team will reflect on the extent to which: WFP delivers expected outputs and contributes to the expected CSP strategic outcomes; WFP contributes to achievement of cross-cutting aims (humanitarian principles, protection, accountability to affected populations, gender equality and other equity considerations); the achievements of the CSP are likely to be sustainable; and the CSP facilitated more strategic linkages between humanitarian, development and, where appropriate, peace work.
+Question 2: What difference did the CSP make to food security and nutrition in Indonesia through its institutional capacity strengthening?
+The evaluation team will reflect on the extent to which: WFP delivers expected outputs and contributes to the expected CSP strategic outcomes including institutional capacity building for food security, nutrition and emergency preparedness ; WFP contributes to achievement of cross-cutting aims (protection and AAP; GEEW; nutrition integration; environment and other issues as relevant); the achievements of the CSP are likely to be sustainable.

-Question 3: To what extent has WFP's used its resources efficiently in contributing to CSP outputs and strategic outcomes?
-The evaluation team will reflect on: whether outputs were delivered within the intended timeframe; the appropriateness of coverage and targeting of interventions; cost-efficient delivery of assistance; and whether alternative, more cost-effective measures were considered.
+Question 3: To what extent has WFP used its resources efficiently in contributing to CSP outputs and strategic outcomes?
+The evaluation team will reflect on: whether outputs were delivered within the intended timeframe; the appropriateness of coverage and targeting of interventions; cost-efficient delivery of assistance; and whether alternative, more costeffective measures were considered.

-Question 4: What are the factors that explain WFP performance and the extent to which it has made the strategic shift expected by the CSP?
-The evaluation team will reflect on the extent to which: WFP analyzes or use existing evidence on hunger challenges, food security and nutrition issues in the country to develop the CSP; WFP has been able to mobilize adequate, predictable and flexible resources; the CSP leads to partnerships and collaborations with other actors that positively influenced performance and results; the CSP provides greater flexibility in dynamic operational contexts and how did it affect results; other factors influencing WFP performance and the strategic shift expected by the CSP.
+Question 4: What are the critical factors, internal and external to WFP, explaining performance and results?
+The evaluation team will reflect on the extent to which: WFP has been able to mobilize adequate, predictable and flexible resources; WFP has been able to leverage operational partnerships; the CSP leads to partnerships and collaborations with other actors that positively influenced performance and results; the CSP provides greater flexibility in dynamic operational contexts and how did it affect results; other factors influencing WFP performance and the strategic shift expected by the CSP in particular the Covid pandemic (April 2020 - June 2023).